 Signs of Sickness in Animals

-Athens-Clarke County Animal Control responds to complaints of seriously sick wildlife in Athens-Clarke County.
-Signs of sickness or rabies include severe hair loss, mucous in the eyes or nose, excessive salivation, dementia, or aggressive behavior.
+Athens-Clarke County Animal Services responds to complaints of seriously sick wildlife in Athens-Clarke County.
+Signs of sickness or rabies include:

 Daytime activity of otherwise nocturnal animals is occasionally a sign of sickness.
 However, during spring and early summer, while offspring are being born and raised, it is not rare to find wildlife active during the day, especially on overcast days or on wooded lots.
 Remove bird feeders, pet food, and access to other types of food or water to decrease the chances of wildlife interaction with pets and people.